 The projects/products direct the students toward individualized learning.
 The projects/products require students to apply the knowledge gained during the research phase.
 The projects/products must be completed on the students’ own time, must be challenging, and must require from fifteen to forty hours or more of work.
 Mentors work with students during this phase of the Senior Capstone Experience.

-At the close of the Senior Capstone Experience, students assemble their portfolios.
-The portfolios are electronic and consist of letters to the judges and to the students’ English teachers.
-Student work such as the research paper, the mentor log, and the work log are also included.
+At the close of the Senior Capstone Experience, students assemble their electronic portfolios.
+The portfolios consist of the approved proposal, research paper, project log, journal entries, a letter to the judges, as well as artifacts displaying visual verification of the project.
 Judges read the portfolios before presentations begin to formulate questions which they will ask students during the presentation.

 In the final step of the process, students design ten minute presentations of their complete Senior Project experience.
 Students are required to speak to a panel of judges and then are required to answer questions from those judges.
 Community members serve as panel judges.